arunimabishen/ipl-dashboard-powerbi-2025/README.md

 ## 🎯 Project Objectives

-- Analyze IPL data using an interactive dashboard.
+- Analyze IPL data using an interactive dashboard
 - Track key metrics such as runs, wickets, and strike rate
 - Compare player and team performances
 - Identify trends and patterns across seasons